mist-devel/mist-binaries/cores/mist/hddrtest/readme.txt

 card even if it's bigger.

-Step 1: Start with an SD card of any size and put a tos.img (tos 2.06 recommended) and a core.img and a floppy disk image containing hddriver (tested with 9.03) onto the card.
+Step 1: Start with an SD card of any size and put a tos.img (tos 2.06 recommended) and a core.rbf and a floppy disk image containing hddriver (tested with 9.03) onto the card.

 Step 2: Boot the MIST board from that card.
 While tos does the ram